davidmauskop/strapi-postgres-cloudinary/README.md

 [![Deploy to Render](https://render.com/images/deploy-to-render-button.svg)](https://render.com/deploy)

-See the guide at https://render.com/docs/deploy-strapi for more information.
+See the guide at https://render.com/docs/deploy-strapi for more information...